espocrm/documentation/docs/extensions/project-management/projects.md

 When creating a task or milestone while another task is selected, it will create a dependent task in the same group right after the selected task.

+If the default [Working Time Calendar](../../user-guide/working-time-calendar.md) is set in the system, non-working days will be highlighted with a darker background.

 The Gantt view can be disabled for a specific project in its Settings.